Junior Sail Camp

 Can I stay and watch my child sail?

-teaching without distractions during the camp day.
+Our experience has shown that young sailors learn their best, progress faster and get the most benefit out of the program without the distraction of a parent.
+Our coaches also appreciate being able to focus on teaching without distractions during the camp day.
 If you would like to come at a time when the kids are out on the water for a discreet view, please ask us for permission and an acceptable time.

 Is there a lost and found bin?